rroa/assignment-6/README.md

         }

 Please use the sounds provided in this repo or feel free to produce your own.
 It is expected to have sounds for: shooting, thrust, game over, extra ships, destroying big, medium and small asteroids.

+## Grading
+Since this is a midterm evaluation will be different.
+The overall grade will be 20% of the total acummulated points for the class.
+The distribution of this grade will be as follows:

+* 50% of the grade will be attributed using the grading Rubric attached to this repository.
+* 50% of the grade will be attributed using the following criteria:
+  * 20% End-user game experience.
+This defines how good the game feels or how close is the experience to the real game.
+	* 30% Text rendering
+	* 30% Sound support
+	* 10% Debug mode
+	* 10% Respawing, game over and re-starting the game